Core Operating Departments

 Real Estate is responsible for the acquisition and management of a broad range of property interests.
 Included among its activities is the negotiation of contracts to purchase property or development rights; the negotiation of leases for off-campus space requirements; the management of over 460,000 square feet of leased space occupied by the University; and oversight of a portfolio of properties leased to commercial tenants.
 Though based on the Morningside Heights Campus, the department services all of the University's locations, including the Columbia University Medical Center, the Nevis Laboratories Campus, the Lamont-Doherty Observatory, and other satellite locations.

-Residential manages a portfolio of 144 graduate and faculty residential buildings around the Morningside Heights campus as well as in Manhattan Valley and Riverdale, Bronx.
-The department is responsible for routine operations and maintenance of approximately 5,700 University-owned or managed units which are used to house eligible students, fellows, and faculty and certain eligible officers of research, libraries, and administration.
+Residential manages a portfolio of 149 graduate and faculty residential buildings around the Morningside Heights campus as well as in Manhattan Valley and Riverdale, Bronx.
+The department is responsible for routine operations and maintenance of over 5,700 University-owned or managed units which are used to house eligible students, fellows, and faculty and certain eligible officers of research, libraries, and administration.
 Through the Off-Campus Housing Assistance (OCHA) office, Residential also supports Columbia affiliates in their search for rental housing in non-Columbia-owned buildings by providing advice, resources, and an online database of available housing.

 Strategic Communications and Construction Business Initiatives